 Is there one particular food that you’ve tried while traveling that you loved?
 What food was it and why do you love it so much?

-French baquettes are superb.
+French baguettes are superb.
 Pork pies in the UK.
-We cant find any baquettes or port pies that taste anywhere near as good in Australia or New Zealand.
+We can’t find any baguettes or port pies that taste anywhere near as good in Australia or New Zealand.

 Plane or train?
 Train every time!

 Hotel or hostel?
 Hotel- now past the hostel days.
 Need some of the extra comforts like a good bed!

 City or nature?
 Both!
 Possibly slightly nature over the city!

 Popular site or off the beaten path?
 Off the beaten path

 Suitcase or backpack?
 Suitcase- it’s an age thing!
 We’ve done the backpack days!

 Warm or cold weather?
 Don’t mind but don’t like extremes!

 All photos used throughout this post are courtesy of Maureen & Roger from So So Many Places!
 So Little Time!